paralin/kvgossip/README.md

 Grants can have a set of flags:

- - Expiration timestamp: latest time the grant is valid.
  - Subgrant permission: is the grant allowed to issue sub-grants?

 At runtime, the system loads in all of the grants it has available.
 It then builds a graph of currently valid grants.
 No grant can ever point to the root key.
 The system then grabs the root key, forming a tree with the root node as the authority key.
 Later on, when attempting to edit something, the system computes the shortest possible grant chain that will allow an edit, and uses this chain to make an edit.